lkacom/adminpanel/README.md

 Username : `admin@admin.com`<br>
 Password : `admin`

-Open your .env file and add your api key, env, callback url like so:
+Open your .env file and add your branding name and prefix like so:

 ```plaintext
 DASHBOARD_PREFIX=panel